mehdibenz0/sentiment_analysis/README.md

 In this project, kids will:
 - Collect images of objects using a webcam
 - Train a machine learning model to recognize them
-- Test the model in real-time during a live demo for parents!
+- Test the model in real-time during a live demo!

 ---

 ---

-## What the kids will code
+## Files Description

 | File             | Description |
 |------------------|-------------|